 - Writer on Board: The fourth, self-titled serial: "Hippie teenagers are terrifying, lawless punks with no respect for anything and when the chips are down only a scientific team made up entirely of old people ignored by the world are capable of saving it."

 The Hammer films provide examples of:

-Compilation Movie: The Quatermass Conclusion is an odd example, since the original serial was deliberately written and shot so that it could be edited down into a much shorter movie.
+- Compilation Movie: The Quatermass Conclusion is an odd example, since the original serial was deliberately written and shot so that it could be edited down into a much shorter movie (the section with the old people in the scrapyard was specifically written to be cuttable without affecting the plot too much).
 An interesting idea, and it almost worked.

 - Head-in-the-Sand Management: The Minister of Defence in Quatermass and the Pit.

 - Insufferable Genius: Quatermass comes across as one in The Quatermass Xperiment, refusing to listen to criticism from anyone.